tleino/mxswm/README.md

 *mxswm* is a MaXed Stacks Window Manager for X11.
 This window manager keeps windows in a number of stacks of same size and allows quick changing between the windows using keyboard.
+It has basic support for multiple monitors.

 This is useful for people who hate micromanaging the position and size of windows using mouse.